-Applicant Application Accepted Review Status for Long-Term Application Reviews for Review Seabrook 1 07/21/2010 As discussed above, the NRC staff continues discussions with NextEra to ensure that technical issues related to the ASR open item in the SER are properly addressed.
-In August 2016, NextEra submitted a LAR to the current license to adopt a methodology for the analysis of seismic Category I structures with concrete affected by ASR.
-This methodology is the basis for the aging management program being evaluated under the license renewal application review.
-The ASLB has granted a hearing on the ASR LAR.
-After the NRC staff completes its safety evaluation of the ASR LAR, the ASLB hearing will be held and the ACRS will also perform its review.
+Applicant Application Accepted for Review Review Status for Long-Term Application Reviews Seabrook 1 07/21/2010 In August 2016, NextEra submitted a LAR to the current license to adopt a methodology for the analysis of seismic Category I structures with concrete affected by ASR.
+This methodology is the basis for the aging management program in the license renewal application.
+The ASLB granted a hearing on the ASR LAR.
+After the NRC staff completes its SE of the ASR LAR, the ASLB hearing will be held.
 The staff issued its SER for the license renewal on September 28, 2018.
 The staff met with the ACRS on October 31, 2018, to present the results of its safety review on the ASR LAR.
 The staff also met with the ACRS subcommittee to present the results of its safety review on the license renewal application on November 15, 2018.
-The ACRS subcommittee provided its recommendations for the license renewal review to the ACRS Full Committee on December 6, 2018, and on December 14, 2018, an ACRS letter report to the Commission concluded that NextEra's alkali-silica reaction-related aging management programs in the license renewal application are acceptable.
-Waterford 05/31/2016 The NRC staff has completed its safety and environmental reviews, including the resolution of specific questions regarding the Waterford neutron fluence time-limited aging analysis.
-The staff issued the draft SEIS on August 15, 2018, for public comment and it was published as NUREG-1437, Supplement 59, on August 29, 2018.
-The SEIS was finalized for publication in November 2018.
-The SER was issued on August 17, 2018, and the staff met with the ACRS subcommittee on license renewal on September 20, 2018, and presented the results of its safety review.
-The ACRS subcommittee provided its recommendations to the full committee on November 1, 2018, and on November 21, 2018, the ACRS letter report recommended to the Commission that the renewed license application be approved.
-The FSEIS was issued on November 20, 2018.
-On December 27, 2018, the NRC renewed this operating license for an additional 20 years.
-River Bend 08/07/2017 The NRC staff continues the safety and environmental reviews.
-The SER was issued on August 16, 2018.
-The draft SEIS was issued for public comment on May 25, 2018, and was subsequently published as a supplement to the "Generic Environmental Impact Statement for License Renewal of Nuclear Plants" (NUREG-1437, Supplement 58), on May 30, 2018.
-The comment period on the draft SEIS closed in July 2018 and the staff dispositioned the comments received and issued the final SEIS on November 8, 2018.
-The staff met with the ACRS subcommittee on license renewal on September 20, 2018, and presented the results of its safety review.
-The ACRS
+The ACRS subcommittee provided its recommendations for the license renewal review to the full committee on December 6, 2018.
+The ACRS provided its recommendation letters to the Commission on December 14 and 19, 2018, regarding closure of the open item on ASR for the license renewal SE and for issuance of the Seabrook renewed license.
+The NRC staff has completed its review of the ASR license amendment and license renewal application, including the aging management programs for the ASR issue.
+The NRC staff held a public meeting in the Seabrook area on February 13, 2019, to discuss its plans for issuance of the licensing actions.